🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at New Smyrna Beach Inlet?

-The current water temperature at New Smyrna Beach Inlet is 68°F. A springsuit or shorty wetsuit is recommended.
+The current water temperature at New Smyrna Beach Inlet is 77°F. Boardshorts or a rashguard should be comfortable.

 What is the surf like at New Smyrna Beach Inlet today?